COMPUTE-LU/PLGroup_PythonforBeginners/README.md

 # Peer-learning group "Python for Beginners"
 Here we collect material for the peer-learning group Python for Beginners at Lund University.
-If you have any questions, please contact the COMPUTE study director Sonja Aits who manages the group at compute[at]fysik.lu.se.
+If you have any questions, please contact the COMPUTE study director Sonja Aits who manages the group at compute[at]listserver.lu.se.
 Please note that no credits will be given for taking part in this peer-learning group.

 ## Joining the peer-learning group
 It is possible to join the peer-learning group anytime.
 Please register by emailing to compute[at]fysik.lu.se.
 After that, these are the next steps: